July 28-August 4(FULL) or October 1 -8 (FULL, Standby ONLY open for registration)

 How to Build a Tiny House on Wheels, on a Trailer, or on Skids

 There are lots of options when it comes to tiny house “bases.”
 We’ll cover three of the most common and practical choices for mobile tiny houses: building on wheels, on a trailer, or on skids.
 Each of these approaches has benefits and challenges, and they’re best suited to different situations and budgets.
-Through discussion and hands-on exploration, you’ll learn how to build a tiny house on wheels, a trailer, or skids, and get the knowledge to decide if one of these options is right for you.
+Through discussion and exploration in the online portion of the class, you’ll learn how to build a tiny house on wheels, a trailer, or skids, and get the knowledge to decide if one of these options is right for you.
 We’ll also cover special considerations for moveable structures, like additional bracing and ideal dimensions.

 How to Build a Tiny House on a Foundation